Outspoken Nebraska judge draws criticism for tweets about harassment

 As of Thursday, the tweet had 123 replies.
 Most were negative.

-The group, which lists eight current and recent female law clerks on its website, states it formed to help ensure the federal judiciary "provides a safe workplace environment."
+The group, which lists eight current and recent female law clerks on its website, says it formed to help ensure that the federal judiciary “provides a safe workplace environment.”

-In June, a report, written by a group formed at the request of U.S. Supreme Court Chief Justice John Roberts, was released examining the judiciary's policies on sexual harassment and other workplace misconduct.
+In June, a report — written by a group formed at the request of Chief Justice John Roberts — was released examining the judiciary’s policies on sexual harassment and other workplace misconduct.

 Roberts had promised a review of standards of conduct and procedures for dealing with inappropriate behavior in December, the same month that 9th U.S. Circuit Court of Appeals Judge Alex Kozinski retired following accusations by women, including former law clerks, that he had touched them inappropriately, made lewd comments and shown them pornography.